bean-mhm/realbloom/USAGE.md

 > Q: **How do you display them on a monitor?**

 > A: This is a huge topic, but I'll try to summarize what you'll need to know.
 Pixel values higher than 1 usually just get clamped down to 1 before being displayed on your monitor, making the bright parts of the image look overexposed and blown out.
 Some games and programs support proper display/view transforms to nicely convert linear RGB tristimulus into something that can be correctly displayed on your monitor.
 Some games can produce true HDR output if your monitor supports it, but that's another story.
-Despite the pixel values being clamped or transformed when *displayed*, they are still *stored* as their original floating-point values.
+Despite the pixel values being clamped and/or transformed when *displayed*, they are still *stored* as their original floating-point values.

 > Q: **Does RealBloom support display transforms?**